 Cuba’s economy was one of the victims of the Cold War and visitors to this beautiful gem of the Caribbean were rare.
-In later years, especially after the end of the Cold war, Cuba opened a little bit to the foreigners and, not so long ago, to the US citizens.
+In later years, especially after the end of the Cold war, Cuba opened a little bit to foreigners and, not so long ago, to US citizens.

 A different kind of exploring this fascinating destination would be sailing in Cuba – allowing you to visit more spots and hide from the crowds in the evening.

 Cuba is a paradise for sailing and one of the top destinations for sailors in the whole Caribbean.

 Thanks to its beautiful climate and coast, Cuba attracts more and more sailing enthusiasts every year.